-An effective donor stewardship plan will:
+An effective nonprofit donor stewardship plan should help accomplish these objectives:

 - Improve your donor retention rate.
 The cost of acquiring new donors is usually much higher than retaining them.
 If you want to save money on acquisition (while still fundraising), then focus on donor retention.